redhat-cne/spec/event_spec.md

 Cloud Native Events will be forwarded through one or more generic intermediaries, each of which might impose limits on the size of forwarded events.
-The Cloud Native Events is wrapped within the CloudEvents json objkect (See CloudEvents Spec here)
+The Cloud Native Events is wrapped within the CloudEvents json object (See CloudEvents Spec [here](https://github.com/cloudevents/spec/blob/v1.0.1/spec.md))

 The "size" of an event is its wire-size and includes every bit that is transmitted on the wire for the event: protocol frame-metadata, event metadata,